girlscript-blr/code-with-girlscript-bangalore/CONTRIBUTING.md

   `git clone https://github.com/<your-username>/code-with-girlscript-bangalore`

-- **Move to the directory**: Move to the directory by using the below CLI command -
+- **Move to the directory**: Move to the directory by using the below CLI command

   `cd code-with-girlscript-bangalore`

-- **Create a new branch**: Follow proper namimg convention before creating your own branch.
-The example of the naming is as follows -
+- **Create a new branch**: Follow proper naming convention before creating your own branch.
+The example of the naming is as follows

     - **Example**: If you want to create a pull request in the Shopping Cart Problem - Easy, your branch name can be `ShoppingCartEasy`.

-- Now, execute the following command to create your own branch -
+- Now, execute the following command to create your own branch

     `git checkout -b <your-branch-name>`